8 Technologies That Are Changing Health Care

 Advancements in both artificial intelligence and robotics have lead to real uses for robots in hospital settings – both as surgical assistants and delivery and transportation aids.
 In Sioux Falls, S.D. a robot named Xena is one of two robots the Aver McKennan hospital is employing to disinfect operating rooms and destroy super bugs.
 And in Australia, Medtech announced the first surgery successfully completed using ROSA, a robotic surgery system.

 As physicians and researchers continue to expand their reliance on technology to enhance medical prevention, diagnostic and treatment approaches, the career options for those in health informatics and information technology are exploding.
-Specialized degree programs such as the online Master of Science in Health Care Informatics offered by the University of San Diego is preparing IT and healthcare professionals to fill this growing need with a unique combination of coursework that integrates health care technology, leadership, and business knowledge/skills.
+Specialized degree programs such as the Master of Science in Health Care Informatics offered by the University of San Diego are preparing IT and healthcare professionals to fill this growing need with a unique combination of coursework that integrates health care technology, leadership, and business knowledge/skills.
+Students in the USD program can choose from three specialized learning tracks (health informatics, health data analytics/data science, and healthcare leadership), and can also select between an online delivery format or attending classes on campus two to three evenings a week.